docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 ## Window Suite

 New in CS4.
-This is the new preferred way to get the handle of the mainframe window, especially for exporters, who don’t have access to the legacy [piSuites](legacy-callback-suites.md#universals-legacy-callback-suites-pisuites).
+This is the new preferred way to get the handle of the mainframe window, especially for exporters, who don't have access to the legacy [piSuites](legacy-callback-suites.md#universals-legacy-callback-suites-pisuites).